Check This Out & Ride the AI Wave!

 God Bless us all!

 Any facts, figures or references stated here are made by the author & don't reflect the endorsement of iU at all times unless otherwise drafted by official staff at iU.
+A part [small/large] could be AI generated content at times and it's inevitable today.
+If you have a feedback particularly with regards to that, feel free to let us know.
 This article was first published here on January 2013.

 Rheana John

-Rheana John is a contributing writer at Inspiration Unlimited eMagazine
+Rheana John is a contributing writer at Inspiration Unlimited - iU - Online Positivity Media